All Episodes

 Well, when they say talk radio, Kurt, they mean me.

-Uh they're gonna keep coming after me.
+They're going to keep coming after me.

-They're gonna try to shut me up.
+They're going to try to shut me up.

-I mean, they think I control the way people think, they think I control the way people vote.
+I mean, they think I control the way people think.

 Hell, they think I run the country.